-- In addition to conventional charging procedures, the following requirements shall be followed. - Ensure that contamination of different refrigerants does not occur when using charging equipment. - Hoses or lines shall be as short as possible to minimize the amount of refrigerant contained in them. - Cylinders shall be kept in an appropriate position according to the instructions. - Ensure that the refrigerating system is earthed prior to charging the system with refrigerant. - Label the system when charging is complete (if not already). - Extreme care shall be taken not to over fill the refrigerating system. - Prior to recharging the system it shall be pressure tested with OFN (refer to #7). - The system shall be leak tested on completion of charging but prior to commissioning. - A follow up leak test shall be carried out prior to leaving the site. - Electrostatic charge may accumulate and create a hazardous condition when charging and discharging the refrigerant.
+- In addition to conventional charging procedures, the following requirements shall be followed. - Ensure that contamination of different refrigerants does not occur when using charging equipment. - Hoses or lines shall be as short as possible to minimize the amount of refrigerant contained in them. - Cylinders shall be kept upright. - Ensure that the refrigeration system is earthed prior to charging the system with refrigerant. - Label the system when charging is complete (if not already). - Extreme care shall be taken not to over fill the refrigeration system. - Prior to recharging the system it shall be pressure tested with OFN (refer to #7). - The system shall be leak tested on completion of charging but prior to commissioning. - A follow up leak test shall be carried out prior to leaving the site. - Electrostatic charge may accumulate and create a hazardous condition when charging and discharging the refrigerant.
 To avoid fire or explosion, dissipate static electricity during transfer by grounding and bonding containers and equipment before charging/discharging.